denoland/std/agents/test-file-runner.md

 report.
 The test case runner will update the tps report automatically.
 ONLY CALL THE TEST CASE RUNNER ONCE FOR EACH TEST CASE INDEX.

-Once you have finished, call the resolve function with the parameters: "tpsPath:
+Once you have finished, call the resolve function with empty parameters.
-[the path to the tps report]".
 The resolve function must be called alone, never in parallel with other function calls.

 ## The "Markdown Test Format"